Lusan-sapkota/smart-shell/docs/index.md

 > **Smart-Shell is in active development.**

-Smart-Shell is an intelligent terminal assistant that converts natural language into executable Bash/Zsh commands using Google's Gemini AI models.
+Smart-Shell is an advanced AI-powered terminal assistant that converts natural language into executable Bash/Zsh commands using Google's Gemini AI models.
+It features comprehensive safety systems, interactive command management, and intelligent error handling.

 ## 🚀 Quick Start